It may have taken you months or years, but finally, you have written your book.

 When a Word document is used to be converted to an ebook by Kindle Direct Publishing, Smashwords, Google Play or any other online ebook publisher, it is the code that is read and not the perfect looking word processor text that you see on your screen.

 Within this code lies any number of errors that have been created during your writing process.

 These can include irregular fonts, differing paragraph styles, line spacing, and line breaks. you could also have hidden information including an author name that may not be you if your Word program was not registered in your name.

 Yes, a lot of information is stored in Word code, in either .html or .xml depending on what file format you use.

 First, select all of the text in your Word manuscript.
 Now copy it, and then paste into a text editor.

 If you are using Windows, use Notepad, and for Mac users, Text Edit.

 Open a new file in either program and paste the whole text you copied from Word.
 Then save it as plain text into a new file.

 You will then see your manuscript in either Notepad or Text Edit in plain text, which means it is totally unformatted.

 Now it’s time to move your clean text back into a fresh new Word document.
 Now go in reverse.

 Copy all the text in your new plain text editor window and then open a new Word file and paste all your plain text into Word.

 Then save it under a new file name in .docx format.

 Now, with a new, clean and pristine Word document copy of your manuscript, you are ready to format your book for electronic publishing.

-To format your plain text Word document and be ready for uploading to an online ebook publisher, refer to our previous post on How To Format An Ebook and how styles are used to make your book absolutely perfect for ebook readers.
+To format your plain text Word document and be ready for uploading to an online ebook publisher, refer to our article on How To Format An Ebook and how you use styles to make your book absolutely perfect for ebook readers.